cbarkr/blog/content/homelab/part 0.md

 date: 2024-08-11
 ---
 ## What is a "homelab"?
 A homelab is (1) a collection of computing and networking hardware, and (2) a low-stakes environment for experimenting with various technologies.
-The hardware can be as simple as an old laptop and your ISPs modem, or as complex as enterprise-grade servers, switches, routers, etc.
+The hardware can be as simple as an old laptop and your ISP's modem, or as complex as enterprise-grade servers, switches, routers, etc.
 ## Why do I want a homelab?
 ### 1. Experimentation
 I learn by doing.
 And by doing, I mean breaking things, fixing them, breaking them again, and repeating until things eventually work.
 By process of enumeration, I learn what works and what doesn't.